sorenlouv/fb-sleep-stats/README.md

 **ReferenceError: Promise is not defined**

-You meed to update to the latest stable version of whatever major version you are on (v5.7.1, v4.3.2 or v0.12.11).
+Update Node.js to the latest stable version of the branch you are on (v5.7.1, v4.3.2 or v0.12.11).
 After that rebuild dependencies:
 ```
 rm -rf node_modules
 npm install